alexhunsley/tca-beam/README.md

 * creation of navigation stacks with subfeatures (perhaps using decoupled navigation)
 * stub out unit test using e.g. `TestStore`

-The tool isn't intended to be able to 'edit' any existing project; it's just a convenience for a quick starting point.
+The tool isn't intended to be able to 'edit' any existing project; it's just a convenience for a quick start on new TCA features.
 Obviously, with the composability and modularity of TCA, the tool could be used when creating new features to plug into an existing project.

 ## Implementation